agbossi/Perceptron/README.md

 Implemented and tested on `Python 3.7`

 ## Running
-Navigate to bundles root dir with `cd src/ar/edu/itba/sia/group3`.
+Navigate to bundles root dir.
 Next run each of the requested exercises.
 Each file name in this directory indicates the exercise.
 All files can be configured inside.
-And run with `python file`
+And run with `python file`.
+Pyton path must be set like `PYTHONPATH=src`.
+@see section on example runs

 ### Configurations
 - learning_rate => % of delta W to add to weighs on neural network